 It may seem like a good idea to use 10 fulfillment warehouses because that will place your stock closer to your customers.
 However, Sweetser cautioned, each additional location comes with extra logistical headaches.
 You’ll have the cost to split each container 10 ways, and you risk running out of stock you need to fill orders.

 Red Stag Fulfillment’s two national fulfillment warehouses reach 96% of U.S. addresses in two days or less.
-Our Salt Lake City location serves the West Coast, and our Knoxville warehouses serve the East Coast.
+Our Salt Lake City location West Coast fulfillment hub, and our East Coast order fulfillment takes place in our Knoxville location.
 And both warehouses provide fast shipping to the middle of the country.

 You probably shouldn’t ship from one location on the coast.